Back to Home

 website

-When you use our website, various personal data is collected.
+When you use our website, various personal data are collected.
 Personal data is data that can be used to identify you personally.
 This privacy policy explains what data we collect and what we use it for.
-It also explains how and for what purpose.
+It also explains how and for what purpose this is done.

 1. Responsibility